John Wilmot, 2nd Earl of Rochester: Upbringing and teens

 It has been suggested by a number of scholars that the King took a paternal role in Rochester's life.
 Charles II suggested a marriage between Rochester and the wealthy heiress Elizabeth Malet.
-Her wealth-hungry relatives opposed marriage to the impoverished Rochester, who conspired with his mother to abduct the young Countess.
+Her relatives opposed marriage to the impoverished Rochester, who conspired with his mother to abduct Elizabeth.
 Samuel Pepys described the attempted abduction in his diary on 28 May 1665:

 Thence to my Lady Sandwich's, where, to my shame, I had not been a great while before.
 Here, [I told] her a story of my Lord Rochester's running away on Friday night last with Mrs. Mallett, the great beauty and fortune of the North, who had supped at White Hall with Mrs. Stewart, and was going home to her lodgings with her grandfather, my Lord Haly, by coach; and was at Charing Cross seized on by both horse and foot men, and forcibly taken from him, and put into a coach with six horses, and two women provided to receive her, and carried away.
 Upon immediate pursuit, my Lord of Rochester (for whom the King had spoke to the lady often, but with no successe [sic]) was taken at Uxbridge; but the lady is not yet heard of, and the King mighty angry, and the Lord sent to the Tower.

 18-year-old Rochester spent three weeks in the Tower, and was released only after he wrote a penitent apology to the King.

 Rochester attempted to redeem himself by volunteering for the navy in the Second Dutch War in the winter of 1665, serving under the Earl of Sandwich.
 His courage at the Battle of Vågen, serving on board the ship of Thomas Teddeman, made him a war hero.
 Pleased with his conduct, Charles appointed Rochester a Gentleman of the Bedchamber in March 1666, which granted him prime lodgings in Whitehall and a pension of £1,000 a year.
 The role encompassed, one week in every four, Rochester helping the King to dress and undress, serve his meals when dining in private, and sleeping at the foot of the King's bed.
 In the summer of 1666, Rochester returned to sea, serving aboard HMS Victory under Edward Spragge.
 He again showed extraordinary courage in battle, including rowing between vessels under heavy cannon fire, to deliver Spragge's messages around the fleet.